-Amanda Jackson is an Accredited Practising Dietitian (APD) who specialises in food allergies, intolerances, gastrointestinal diseases, and immune disorders.
-She is the Dietitian for the Allergy and Clinical Immunology Department and a member of the Clinical Nutrition Department at the Royal Melbourne Hospital.
+Amanda Jackson is an Accredited Practising Dietitian with expertise in managing food allergies, intolerances, gastrointestinal diseases, immune disorders and kidney disease.
+She has over 13 years of dietetic experience and is the Senior Dietitian for the Clinical Immunology and Allergy Department at the Royal Melbourne Hospital.

-Amanda sees adults and adolescents 12 years or older in the practice.
+Amanda sees adult and adolescent patients 14 years or older in the practice.

-Amanda graduated from Monash University in 2008 and commenced her career as a Clinical Dietitian at The Alfred Hospital in 2009.
-Over the next 5 years she performed the role of Dietitian for the Allergy, Asthma and Immunology Department, and the Paediatric and Adult Lung Transplant Service.
-Here she developed specialist skills in managing food allergies, intolerances, complex respiratory and gastrointestinal diseases, and immune disorders.
+Amanda obtained her dietetic degree from Monash University in 2008 and for the past 13 years has worked at two of Melbourne’s major public health services.
+At The Alfred Hospital she worked as the Dietitian for the Allergy, Asthma and Immunology Department, and the Lung Transplant Service.
+Here she developed expertise in managing food allergies, food intolerances, complex respiratory and gastrointestinal diseases, and immune disorders.

-She has special interest and expertise in the following areas:
+She has specific interest and expertise in the following areas: